 Brother Ribber Techniques Book page 37 illustration

-The fabric may look a bit different on one side than the other, either works as the exterior of the piece, is a matter of preference.
+The fabric may look a bit different on one side than the other, either works as the exterior of the piece and is a matter of preference.

 These are knits where the clicks between numbers on tension dials on machines come into use.
 In addition to the usual gauge calculations for knitting garments, a bit more math is needed.

-The number of needles used need to be divisible by the number of stitches used for any pleat.
+The number of needles used needs to be divisible by the number of stitches used for any pleat.

 Joining on inner folds rather than outer ones produces better results.
 Having an extra stitch at joining edges, with seaming using half a stitch on each side, will keep pleat widths constant.